 In his “down” time, Mark also manages PDI, LLC, a local print brokerage and graphic design firm.
 Mostly, he enjoys spending time with his family, especially in the great outdoors.
 Hiking, camping, whitewater kayaking and snowboarding are among his favorite pastimes.
 He also manages, coaches and plays for several soccer teams in the area, as this has been a lifelong passion.
 Mark is actively involved with the Boy Scouts of America, currently serving as a leader (and playing bugle!) for Cub Scout Pack 20.
 Having spent time in Mexico, Honduras and Costa Rica, and graduating from Missouri State University with a B.A. in International Affairs / Latin America, Mark continues to have a great deal of interest in the region – specifically around human rights and restorative justice issues.

-GRETCHEN JEWETT, Director of Children and Family Ministries, firstname.lastname@example.org, available Sunday/Monday/Tuesday/Thursday.
+GRETCHEN JEWETT (she, her, hers), Director of Children and Family Ministries, firstname.lastname@example.org.

-JARED FISCHER, Director of Music Ministries, email@example.com, available Sunday/Tuesday/Wednesday.
+JARED FISCHER (he, him, his), Director of Music Ministries, email@example.com, available Sunday/Tuesday/Wednesday.

 A warm welcome to Jared Fischer!
 We look forward to meeting him in August when he begins working with First Congregational Church as our Director of Music Ministries.
 Read on to learn about Jared.